race-engineering-center/rec-user-manual/docs/analyzer/widget_telemetry.md

 ![Telemetry widget setup scaling](img/widget_telemetry_setup_scaling.png "Telemetry widget setup scaling")

 !!! tip
-    We recomment to use **Auto on visible graphs** scaling in most cases unless you really know what you're doing.
+    We recommend to use **Auto on visible graphs** scaling in most cases unless you really know what you're doing.
     You might need to use **Manual** scaling if you need to see multiple channels in one viewport, as for example in a builtin Driver tab where we have Speed channel scaled automatically and Gear channel occupying ~20% of the viewport height using **Manual** scaling.